Drive sales on autopilot with ecommerce-focused features

 There’s a checkbox for capturing opt-in content and a link to the company’s privacy policy page to build trust and reduce friction.

-The image of a toddler waving with a bow in her hair and a smile on her face captures the brand’s happy, energetic positioning while showing off one of its latest rompers.
+The image of a toddler waving with a bow in her hair and a smile on her face reflects the brand’s happy, energetic positioning while showing off one of its latest rompers.

 Key takeaways